Ryanwatson1991/words-pictures-msp1/README.md

 I had so much trouble with the page header!

-# (Talk about troubles with header)
+It was the first thing I did on the project - and really, the first thing I'd done that wasn't me directly following a Code Institute tutorial.
+So it was a learning process.

+Initially, the idea (as evidenced in my wireframe) was that the image would go in the center of the Navbar, with text over the image that gave name and date of the event.
+However, I struggled to put this into place early on, especially in how the text was to be positioned over the image (this is something I eventually came to understand with my Hero Image section).
+In the end I changed the design and I do think that this one works better.
+Apart from any codeing issues, the two character images are drawn to be at either side of a comics panel, so visually it looks better if these are at the edge of the page.

-But ultimatley, the final version of the header I think works well across the four main user stories.
+Ultimatley, the final version of the header I think works well across the four main user stories.
 My aim was to make sure that someone visits the webpage and the first thing they see is the header, they get are able to immediatley find out what the event is (a Comic Convention) where it is (Gateshead) and the date (12-13 December 2020.
 So even if the user doesn't have time to look further and leaves the page immediatley, they have taken in those three key pieces of information.